Work modes

 There is an option for switching prompt generation mode.

-If Raw Mode is enabled, DALL-E will receive the prompt exactly as you have provided it.
-If Raw Mode is disabled, GPT will generate the best prompt for you based on your instructions.
+If Raw Mode is enabled, a model will receive the prompt exactly as you have provided it.
+If Raw Mode is disabled, a model will generate the best prompt for you based on your instructions.

 Image storage